What is Personal Information in the CCPA?

 Opt-in for Children

 Businesses will be required to collect opt-in for children under the age of 16.
-For children that are under 13, the opt-in must be collected from a parent or guardian.
+For children that are under 13, the opt-in must be collected from a parent or guardian for the collection of personal information.